sschuhmi/AWS-ML-Operationalizing/README.md

 ![image](06_EC2-instance-Details.jpg)

 An instance type of t3.micro was used to minimize the costs.
 Moreover, there is a free-tier option for this instance type available, reducing EC2 costs actually down to zero within this project.
-The following Amazon Machine Image (AMI) was used: Deep Learning AMI with Single CUDA (Amazon Linux 2023)
+The following Amazon Machine Image (AMI) was used: Deep Learning Base AMI with Single CUDA (Amazon Linux 2023)

 To run the EC2 variant e.g. via Terminal, just use the standalone EC2 path when you want to train outside SageMaker-managed jobs.